-appraisal experience, obtained during no fewer than twenty-four (24) months is required.
+(4) As a prerequisite to sit for the examination, completion of one thousand five hundred (1,500) hours of appraisal experience, obtained during no fewer than twelve (12) months.
 Experience documentation in the form of an appraisal log shall be submitted to support the experience claimed.
 If requested, reports or file memoranda shall be available to support the experience claimed.
-Hours may be treated as cumulative in order to achieve the necessary two thousand five hundred (2,500) hours of appraisal experience.
+Hours may be treated as cumulative in order to achieve the necessary one thousand five hundred (1,500) hours of appraisal experience.

-(5) As a prerequisite to obtain certification, the applicant shall have obtained the minimum educational requirement of a associate's degree from an accredited college, university, or institute of higher education.
-In lieu of the associate's degree, the applicant shall have successfully completed twenty one (21) semester hours or its equivalent in the following collegiate level subject matter courses from an accredited college, university, or institute of higher education:
+(5) As a prerequisite to obtain certification, the applicant shall have obtained the minimum educational requirement of a bachelor's degree from an accredited college, university, or institute of higher education.
+In lieu of a bachelor's degree, the higher education requirement may be fulfilled by completing one of the following options: